December 2014 North American storm complex: Effects on historic drought in California

+Confirmed tornadoes

 On December 12, 2014, a weak EF0 tornado struck southern Los Angeles, the first one to strike in the city in a decade.
 The tornado damaged at least five homes, and cut the power to over 1,000 homes.
-After the winter storm moved inland, the system spawned five more EF0 tornadoes across the states of Oklahoma, Kansas, and Mississippi, from December 14 to 15.
+After the winter storm moved inland, the system spawned five more EF0 tornadoes across the states of Oklahoma, Kansas, and Mississippi, from December 14-15.